leovigna/agent-coeus/ARCHITECTURE.md

 ### Graph Client (`packages/graph-client`) - To be created later
 **Purpose**: Abstraction layer for graph database operations **Responsibilities**:
-- Neo4j connection management and pooling
-- Graphiti/Zep integration for semantic operations
+- Zep Cloud SDK integration for all graph and semantic operations
 - CRUD operations for entities and relationships
 - Graph traversal and path finding
 - Semantic search implementation